phillymesh/phillymesh.net/content/post/2025-05-14-medium-priced-solar-node.md

 There currently is no other options.
 Even if you power your via POE, there is no way to update the node via Ethernet.
 You may be able to power a Pi via POE and use option one from a more suitable location, however it is likely the Pi will not be able to survive summer heat in the enclosure.
 I am testing that this summer to see.
 Regardless, the Pi takes too much power for a solar node.

-As a result, at least for me, I am planning to retreive my solar node from its mounting spot and update its firmware about one a year.
+As a result, at least for me, I am planning to retreive my solar node from its mounting spot and update its firmware about once a year.

 ## Management

 If your node is easily within bluetooth range, you can manage it from your phone.
 However, if your solar node is installed somewhere where it's inconvenient to connect via bluetooth (say, on the roof of a public building you don't have regular access to), it's recommended to set up an admin channel on your node so you can manage it via the mesh.

 The Meshtastic docs explain this [here](https://meshtastic.org/docs/configuration/remote-admin/).

+## Good Meshtastic user best practices

+If this device is outside the range of bluetooth and you won't be able to regularly check DMs, it's recommended to make sure that the casual mesh user will be able to figure out how to contact you.
+For example, if the node is your roof node and you also have a handheld "mobile" node, you might want to make the long name "JS Base Station" and the mobile node "JS Mobile" so users can try to contact you on multiple devices.
+If you have a personal domain or an identifiable username, you could put the URL or your handle in your long name.
+Some people also say you should add the text "unmonitored" or the satellite dish emoji (📡) to the long name of any unmonitored nodes.

 ## Putting all the pieces together